cerulean747/Reddit-Comment-Removal/README.md

 Potential future directions include the following:

 * Fine tune hyperparameters (learning rate, optimizer, number of layers, loss functions) and precision-recall tradeoff for CNN models.
-* Experiment with more sampling methods to further account for class imbalance.
+* Experiment with sampling methods to further account for class imbalance.
 * Experiment with other models (LSTM, RNN) and implement word embeddings in existing models (logistic regression, random forest).
 * Experiment with other types of pretrained embeddings (Google Word2Vec, GloVe, fasttext) and/or character-level embeddings.
 * Find historical user account metadata if available.